Football is a game all about opinions, or so we’re told.

 Quinn covered himself in glory when co-commentating with Sky’s Martin Tyler on the ‘Aguerrroooo’ moment, as City snatched the title against QPR in the most dramatic of circumstances.

 As for Mills, well where do you start?
 For a man who picked up £ millions in wages, doing nigh on diddly squat over five long, torturous years in sky blue, he sure as hell is ungrateful.
 Actually, that doesn’t come close, he’s downright venomous, but why?
-That’s another genuine question.
+That’s another genuine query.

 Over on ITV there is a small chink of light in the shape of ex-Stoke, Arsenal and England full back, Lee Dixon, a lifelong City fan, who tells it as it is – fair enough.